Student Qualifications & Admission Requirements

-Applications for the 2014-2015 academic year will open in the fall.
+Applications for the 2016-2017 academic year will open in September 2015.
 Applications will have a submission deadline December 1, 2015 5:00 PM EST. All applications must be submitted by this date in order to be considered.
 A completed application includes submission of the online application form, scores from the Graduate Record Examination (General Test), and official transcripts.
 Applicants whose native language is not English, and who have not received a bachelor's degree from an English language institution, must meet minimum score requirements on the Test of English as a Foreign Language (TOEFL).

 All materials, including letters of recommendation and official reports of the GRE, must be received by the application deadline.
 GRE tests should be taken no later than September 2016 for official scores to arrive in time.